On This Page

 - Go early.
 The sooner you get help to change destructive patterns in your relationship, the less damage they can do.

 - Choose wisely.
 The technique a marriage counselor uses can make a huge difference.
-While behavioral, integrative, psychodynamic, and cognitive behavioral techniques are supported by research as effective, the couples counseling technique with the strongest research support is EFT.
+While behavioral, integrative, psychodynamic, and cognitive behavioral techniques are supported by research as effective, the couples counseling technique with the strongest research support is emotionally-focused therapy.

 - Address individual issues first.
-While you don’t have to achieve individual perfection for couples counseling to be effective, it’s much less likely to work if you or your partner have active, untreated mental health conditions or substance use disorders.
+While you don’t have to achieve individual perfection for couples counseling to be effective, it’s much less likely to work if you or your partner have active, untreated mental health conditions, substance use disorders, or other individual problems that are derailing your relationship.

 - Do your homework.
 Therapists can’t “fix” passive clients.
 The process of therapy is dynamic and requires your active participation to work.
-No kind of therapy—individual, marital, or family—works if you don’t make the effort to apply what you’re learning to life outside the therapy room.
-In couples counseling, this means both of you have to be motivated to do the work.
+No kind of therapy—individual, marital, or family—works if you’re not motivated and don’t make the effort to apply what you’re learning in therapy to life outside the therapy room.

-An additional, and essential component of successful marriage therapy is making sure you work with a qualified counselor who has been specifically trained in couples counseling.
-Couples counseling is so different from individual therapy that you’re a lot less likely to be helped if you don’t see a counselor who has been specifically trained in couples counseling techniques.
+An additional and essential component of successful marriage therapy is making sure you work with a qualified counselor who has been specifically trained in couples counseling.
+Couples counseling is so different from individual therapy that you’re a lot less likely to be helped if you don’t see a therapist who has been specifically trained in couples counseling techniques.

 The Importance of Seeing a Qualified Marriage Counselor